Software-Engineering-Group-UP/RSE-UP/chapters/git_advanced.md

 Git Fork button
 ```

-When the command completes, the setup on GitHub now looks like [Figure](git-advanced-after-fork).Nothing has happened yet on Sami's own machine:
+When the command completes, the setup on GitHub now looks like [Figure: after fork](git-advanced-after-fork).Nothing has happened yet on Sami's own machine:
 the new repository exists only on GitHub.
 When Sami explores its history, they see that it contains all of the changes Amira made.